 Brown is particularly motivated to discover Planet Nine because it was his co-discoveries of Sedna and the dwarf planet Eris, which is about the same size as Pluto, that led to the demotion of Pluto from planet to dwarf planet.
 Call it astronomer's guilt, but he'd feel vindicated if a new ninth planet could be discovered to take Pluto's place.

-"All those people who are mad that Pluto is no longer a planet can be thrilled to know that there is a real planet out there still to be found," he said.
+"All those people who are mad that Pluto is no longer a planet can be thrilled to know that there is a real planet out there still to be found," he said in 2016.
 "Now we can go and find this planet and make the solar system have nine planets once again."